-While beaches in South Australia are generally overlooked in favor of the famed Bondi beach in New South Wales and Whitehaven Beach in Queensland, there is no reason to turn up your nose to the glass-water, and white sand beaches of South Australia and enjoy SUP board surfing.
+While beaches in South Australia are generally overlooked in favor of the famed Bondi beach in New South Wales and Whitehaven Beach in Queensland, there is no reason to turn up your nose to the glass-water and white sand beaches of South Australia and enjoy SUP board surfing.

 SUP Boards South Australia

-From there, you can drive a sealed road to the park and straight onto Gunyah beach.
+You can drive a sealed road to the park and straight onto Gunyah beach.

 Western River Cove